-Following the realignment of Route 66 in 1937 and the development of the interstate highway system soon after, the demand for services in the area began to decline.
+In 1937, Route 66 was aligned along Central Avenue in Albuquerque and businesses along North 4th Street changed from catering to motorists to serving new residential neighborhoods.
+With the development of the interstate highway system in the late 1950's, the demand for services in the area began to decline.
 That decline is prevalent throughout the area today as many of the commercial buildings are vacant and in states of disrepair.
 In addition, the predominance of the rail business has dwindled over time, impacting the industrial land along the railway.
 Many of the industrial and warehousing properties have become vacant or underutilized and may be in need of revitalization.

 Both 2nd and 4th Streets intersect with major east-west transit routes.
-Within the MR Area they intersect with Montano Road and Interstate 40, and just beyond the northern boundary of the MR Area they intersect with Paseo Del Norte and Alameda Boulevard.
+Within the MR Area they intersect with Montano Road and Interstate 40, and just beyond the northern boundary of the

+MR Area they intersect with Paseo Del Norte and Alameda Boulevard.
 All are major river crossing routes connecting the west side of Albuquerque and Rio Rancho with the employment centers and services that exist to the east of the Rio Grande.
 2nd and 4th Streets provide direct access to and from the core of downtown Albuquerque.
 Today, many commuters pass through the area to get from one destination to another, rather than stopping at the existing businesses.